pfz3/Inverse-Spherical-Indentation/README.md

 ## Example

 The FE summary outputs are provided as well as some experimental data.
 The FE simulations were run over a design that is considered to be appropriate for some of my other research work.
 Therefore do not expect that you can use this for steels, Ti-alloys, etc..
 It MIGHT work for some aluminum alloys.
 Just pay attention to the bounds/constraints used and think if it will work for you.
+The constraints used in this set are:

+- 50 < modulus < 200  (GPa)
+- 100 < yield < 1000  (MPa)
+- 10 < linear hardening rate < 200 (GPa)
+- modulus > linear hardening rate

-If not, run your own FE simulations.
+If these settings are not suitable for your problem, run your own FE simulations.
 All the scripts used to automate FE model submissions can be found in the folder "FE_scripting".
 This should get you started on manipulating .inp files, post processing results, submitting jobs in a HPC environment, etc..

 Data from a single indentation experiment is provided.
 The material indented is a copper sample subject to severe plastic deformation.
 The [posterior predicted curve](https://github.com/pfz3/Inverse-Spherical-Indentation/blob/master/experimental/002_mcmc_posterior_mean.png) fits the data exceptionally well.
 Further, note that in this code some additional complexity is included to account for the apparent [heteroskedastic noise behavior](https://github.com/pfz3/Inverse-Spherical-Indentation/blob/master/experimental/002_mcmc_residuals.png).
 Attempts to use common transformation (Box-Cox) and also a more modern transformation ([Yeo-Johnson](https://academic.oup.com/biomet/article-abstract/87/4/954/232908)) were made yet neither was able to mitigate the observed heteroskedasticity.